-Since the 2015 Paris Agreement, progress on global efforts to address climate change has been slow, despite the growing threat that climate change and other human activities risk triggering biosphere tipping points across a range of ecosystems and scales.
-Companies, cities and countries must raise their ambition to significantly take actions to reduce greenhouse gas emissions to below the 1.5 degree target and lead the transformation to a low carbon economy, which many see as desirable, inevitable and irrevocable.
+Since the 2015 Paris Agreement, the progress on global efforts to address climate change have been slow, despite the growing threat that climate change and other human activities risk triggering biosphere tipping points across a range of ecosystems and scales.
+Companies, cities, and countries must raise their ambition to significantly take actions to reduce greenhouse gas emissions to below the 1.5 degree target and lead the transformation to a low carbon economy, which many see as desirable, inevitable, and irrevocable.

 Research Fellow, Natural Resources and Ecosystems, Stockholm Environment Institute